Chris Pearce (politician): Politics

 Pearce joined the Liberal Party in 1992 and was president of its Rowville branch from 1996 to 1999.
 He also served on the Knox City Council from 1997 to 2000.

 Pearce was elected to the House of Representatives at the 2001 Aston by-election, retaining the seat for the Liberal Party following the death of incumbent MP Peter Nugent.
 He was re-elected at the 2001, 2004 and 2007 federal elections.
 Pearce was parliamentary secretary to Treasurer Peter Costello from 2004 to 2007.
-He was responsible for the Howard government's proposed changes to financial services legislation, reported in 2006 as the "the biggest overhaul since the corporate law economic reform program began in 1997".
+He was responsible for the Howard government's proposed changes to financial services legislation, reported in 2006 as "the biggest overhaul since the corporate law economic reform program began in 1997".

 In September 2008, Pearce was included in Malcolm Turnbull's shadow ministry with responsibility for the financial services, superannuation and corporate law portfolio.
 He served as a shadow minister until June 2009, when he announced that he would retire from federal politics at the next election.